KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

 title: Account
 ---

-import CodeBlock from '@theme/CodeBlock';
+import TsJsBlock from '@site/src/components/TsJsBlock';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import GenerateAccountTs from '!!raw-loader!@site/code_examples/workshop/attester/generateAccount.ts';
+import GenerateAccount from '!!raw-loader!@site/code_examples/workshop/attester/generateAccount.ts';
-import GenerateAccountJs from '!!raw-loader!@site/code_examples/workshop/_js/attester/generateAccount.js';

 After you have [setup the project structure](./) in the last step, we'll create our <span className="label-role attester">Attester</span> account.
 In KILT, there is an account which is an object that interacts with the blockchain.